val-town/val-town-docs/src/content/docs/reference/custom-domains.md

 | ----------------------- | ----------------- |
 | `something.example.com` | `domains.val.run` |

 Replace `something.example.com` with your domain.
-In some domain platforms, you should you'll only use the subdomain, which would be `something` in the example above.
+In some domain platforms, you should only use the subdomain, which would be `something` in the example above.

 ### Apex domains